Quick Summary: Roaccutane & Hair Loss Insights

 Understanding Roaccutane

 Roaccutane, a powerful derivative of vitamin A, revolutionised the treatment of severe acne when it was introduced.
-It reduces the size of the skin’s oil glands, oil (sebum) production, and prevents pores from becoming clogged.1 Despite its effectiveness, it’s not without its potential side effects.
+It reduces the size of the skin’s oil glands and oil (sebum) production, and prevents pores from becoming clogged.1 Despite its effectiveness, it’s not without its potential side effects.

 Side Effects of Roaccutane